 Communication Sciences and Disorders

 Speech-Language Pathology is offered as a major and minor for undergraduate studies.
-Please review the program requirements and the course descriptions in the SXU Academic Catalog for more detailed information.

 In combination with graduate study, a major in communication sciences and

 disorders leads to a rewarding career serving individuals across the lifespan as a

 The Communication Sciences and Disorders program at Saint Xavier University

 consists of courses that introduce students to the anatomical, physiological,

 neurological, psychological, developmental, linguistic and acoustic bases of